EhsanEqlimi/EhsanEqlimi.github.io/content/Eqlimi-Lab.md

 - Ehsan Eqlimi, PhD  | Head of Lab & Founder

-- Nada Nouha Aderghal, MSc | PhD applicant in neurotechnology and BCI
+- Nada Nouha Aderghal, MSc
+Nada is an embedded systems engineer working on research in BCI, neuroscience, and neurology.
 ---

 ## Lab Ethos